Distracted Driving Attorney in FL

 General distraction is often a result of being bored, careless or simply not alert.
 You may think the road is safe or that driving is the perfect time to think about certain issues.
 However, it is important to understand that safe driving requires your full and undivided attention.
 Distractions like being lost in thought can lead to loss of property, injury and death of one or more individuals.

 The second most common distraction while driving is phone use.
 This may be in the form of taking a phone call, dialing a number, sending a text, composing an email or otherwise using the cellphone.
 Teen drivers in particular are most frequently distracted by texting while driving.
-Nearly 9% of all fatal crashes across United States from 2012 to 2018 involved texting while driving.

 It is precisely for this reason that Florida statutes prohibit texting or typing while driving.
 If you must take a phone call, look up online information or send a message, it is best to park at a safe place and do it.